 - Summer Student, Blake, Cassels & Graydon, Toronto (1991)

 - Research Assistant to professors at Queen's University and Simon Fraser University (1986-1990)

-Frequently consulted by news media, including Maclean's Magazine, CBC News, Aboriginal Peoples Television Network (APTN).
+- Frequently consulted by news media, including CBC News (Radio, Television and online), Toronto Star, Toronto Sun, Hamilton's CHCH Television News, The Motts radio show, Maclean's Magazine, Aboriginal Peoples Television Network (APTN)

 - Elizabeth comments on the use of confidentiality agreements in sexual abuse cases (Read article)